Photo above: Book club members in montague, Prince Edward Island

 what a pleasure to meet all of you.
 Thanks for a great discussion!

-thanks for Kathleen for organizing.
+thanks To Kathleen for organizing.

 Book Club Meetings: